dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/DecodingTOML.md

 ### Date strategies

-In TOML, a offset date-time represents a point in time.
+In TOML, an offset date-time represents a point in time.
 It's supposed to be interpreted as a date on the *proleptic Gregorian calendar*.
 That's a fancy way of saying a date in the current Gregorian calendar system, applied backwards as if it has always been in use.